estanley16/DR-attribution-generalization/README.md

 | TCAV_DR_CC.py | Run TCAV experiment with custom model wrapper and save functions  | Compute Canada |
 | plot_tcav_scores.py | Plot TCAV scores for each class, concept, and layer with CSV file saved by TCAV code | Local |

-Note: the inceptionV3 base model I used (pre-trained on ImageNet) can be found on Basecamp To download a separate base model the same way I did (eg. for a different size input):
+Note: the inceptionV3 base model I used (pre-trained on ImageNet) can be found on Basecamp.

+To download a separate base model the same way I did (eg. for a different size input):

 ```